jorol/processing-marc/serializations.md

 The [leader](https://www.loc.gov/marc/specifications/specrecstruc.html#leader) has a fixed length of 24 ASCII characters which provide some basic information for processing the record.
 Data elements are positionally defined, see https://www.loc.gov/marc/bibliographic/bdleader.html.
 Leader positions 00-05  define the length of the records.
 The total length of a "MARC (2709)" record is limited to 99999 bytes.
 Position 09 defines the "character coding scheme" ([MARC-8](https://www.loc.gov/marc/specifications/specchartables.html) or [Unicode](https://www.iso.org/standard/69119.html)).

-The [directory](https://www.loc.gov/marc/specifications/specrecstruc.html#direct) is variable sequence of entries, describing the tag , length and the starting position of each field.
+The [directory](https://www.loc.gov/marc/specifications/specrecstruc.html#direct) is variable sequence of entries, describing the tag, length and starting position of each field.
 Each directory entry has a length of 12 characters:

 * tag: 00-02
 * lengt of field: 03-06